 The EEAS adjusts its politico-military organization

 (BRUSSELS2) A new organization chart is being drawn up at the European diplomatic service (EEAS).
 Or more precisely a development that will concern security and defense structures.
-Thus the units in charge of security and conflict prevention (currently under the direction of Me Damanaki) could be made available to Maciej Popowski, the Deputy Secretary General of the EEAS, who monitors all security policies.
-This will thus allow better synergy with the other elements of the European security and defense policy: EU General Staff (military) and OpsCenter, CMPD (planning) and CPCC (command of civilian missions *).
+Thus the units in charge of security and conflict prevention (currently under the direction of Me Damanaki) could be made available to Maciej Popowski, the Deputy Secretary General of the EEAS, who follows all security policies.
+This will allow better synergy with the other elements of the European security and defense policy: EU General Staff (military) and OpsCenter, CMPD (planning) and CPCC (civilian mission command*).

-Everything should be accompanied - according to some of General de Kermabon's conclusions - by a reordering of these structures with a refinement of functions, in particular between the CMPD - which will refocus on planning (in the medium or long term , so-called strategic planning) of military or civilian missions, its primary role - and the CPCC - the Union Civil Operations Command, which will be more responsible for the planning (short-term, operational), conduct and management of civilian missions .
+Everything should be accompanied – following part of the conclusions of General de Kermabon – by a reorganization of these structures with a refinement of functions, particularly between the CMPD – which will refocus on planning (in the medium or long term). , so-called strategic planning) of military or civil missions, its primary role – and the CPCC – the Union's civil operations command, which will further ensure the planning (short-term, operational), conduct and management of civil missions .

 Comment: This is not a general overhaul.
-After two years of European diplomatic service, a more significant reorganization would have been logical, to allow the establishment of a large "peacekeeping and crisis management" department bringing together both civilians and military, planning and operations , prevention and management of conflicts... a European DPKO ** in a way.
-Maybe that will be for later.
-But it will be necessary, for a while, to put aside personal or state interests, and create this new structure which would thus give visibility and clarity to the common European security and defense policy (CSDP) which is suffering from a number of acronyms as abstruse as they are inappropriate.
+After two years of European diplomatic service, a more significant reorganization would have been logical, to allow the establishment of a large "peacekeeping and crisis management" department bringing together both civilians and military, planning and operations, conflict prevention and management... a European-style DPKO**, so to speak.
+Perhaps that will be for later.
+But at some point, it will be necessary to put aside personal or state interests and create this new structure that would thus give visibility and clarity to the European Common Security and Defense Policy (CSDP), which suffers from a number of abstruse and inappropriate acronyms.

 ** United Nations Department of Peacekeeping Operations